hikari-no-yume/ElePHPants-Love-Coffee/README.md

 You need a PHP 7 build, first off.
 The opcodes this deals with are the Zend Engine III's, not ZE2 or ZE1.
 Also, the compiler itself uses PHP 7-specific features.

-You'll also need either Joe Watkins's [Inspector extension](https://github.com/krakjoe/inspector), or `phpdbg`, so that ElePHPants Love Coffee can get at the opcodes produced by the PHP compiler.
-The `phpdbg` backend is a hack, don't use it if you don't have to.
+You'll also need either Joe Watkins's [Inspector extension](https://github.com/krakjoe/inspector), so that ElePHPants Love Coffee can get at the opcodes produced by the PHP compiler.

 All other dependencies can be gotten from from Composer with `composer install`.

 Usage
 -----

-    $ php src/main.php -inspector my_php_file.php
+    $ php src/main.php my_php_file.php

 This uses the Inspector extension to dump the opcodes of `my_php_file.php`, attempts to compile them, and spits out JavaScript to standard output.

-(To use `phpdbg`, replace `-inspector` with `-phpdbg path/to/phpdbg`.)

 Want some code to try out?
 Here: